nikiwit/OOP-Java-Assignment-CRS/class_diagram.md

     Student "1" -- "0..*" Grade : earns
     Student "1" -- "0..*" Result : has
     Student "1" -- "0..*" RecoveryPlan : enrolled in
-    Student "1" -- "0..1" Eligibility : evaluated by

     Course "1" -- "0..*" Grade : given for
     Course "1" -- "0..*" Result : produces
-    Course "1" -- "0..*" MajorCourse : required by
     Course "1" -- "0..*" RecoveryCourseAction : has templates
     Course "1" -- "1" Instructor : taught by